erdmarin/sa-portfolio/README.md

    Provide a foundation for CI/CD integration, auto-scaling, and infrastructure-as-code in future iterations.

 ### Architecture
+The architecture uses a public-facing ALB as the single entry point, routing traffic to ECS Fargate tasks running in public subnets across two Availability Zones.
+Images are pulled from ECR at task launch.
+All container output streams to CloudWatch Logs automatically via the awslogs driver.

 [Add diagram later]

 ### AWS Services Used